nisargmehta/MealTime/README.md

 MealTime
 ========
 Search for restaurants nearby or by zipcode.
 Save your favorites or dislike them.
 Write and see reviews for liked restaurants.
+Never see the restaurants that you dislike come up in your suggestions.